KW-SWE/Cyclistic-Case-Study-Project/README.md

 - inferential stats (would need to add to actual project)
 - descriptive stats

+My hypotheses to be reviewed at the end of the analysis:

+    1. Casual members are single-pass or daily-pass users because they only need it for a short amount of time or for a one-time purpose, and do not think they would use an annual membership enough to justify the cost.
+    2. The weekends may show a higher number of casual riders since people are off work and may want to enjoy a weekend bike ride at the park or around the city.
+    3. Annual members may justify purchasing the annual pass if they are able to use it enough times to cover purchasing the equivalent number of single or daily-passes, and more.
+Thus, weekdays may show a higher number of annual members than casuals as an annual members are most likely to use the service at least twice a day for work commutes.

 ### [2.1] Data Preparation
 [(Back to TOC)](#table-of-contents)